GlobalFishingWatch/map-components/src/map/README.md

 ### `staticLayer.url`

 String.

-Mandatory if custom layer is of subtype 'raster'.
+- Mandatory if custom layer is of subtype 'raster'.
 Specifies the base URL for raster tiles.
+- Optional if layer is tile layer and it is desired to override the default url

 ### `staticLayer.data`